apache/incubator-weex-site/docs/guide/advanced/multi-size-screen.md

 In this article, we demonstrate how to fit Weex pages for different or changable screen sizes such as orientation switches.

 ::: danger
-IOS only,Android not support yet
+iOS only,Android not support yet
 :::
 ## How Weex convert a CSS style ot view coordinate